All Training Courses

 UMTS System Overview

-Course Code: MB350 Course Summary The Universal Mobile Telecommunications System (UMTS) is a very complex technology that is described in tens of thousands of pages of technical specifications.
-Wray Castle has distilled this information into a two-day, high-level focused learning experience that will significantly shorten the learning curve for understanding this technology.
+The Universal Mobile Telecommunications System (UMTS) is a complex technology with extensive technical specifications.
+Wray Castle offers a two-day course (Course Code: MB350) that provides a high-level overview of UMTS, making it easier to grasp the intricacies of this technology.
+This course is designed for individuals seeking a technical introduction to the UMTS network, including its architecture, capabilities, and operations in conjunction with other networks.
+Participants in this course will benefit from a condensed learning experience that covers UMTS evolution, 3G standardization, spectrum allocation, services, network architecture, radio environment, core network operation, and more.
+Prior knowledge of 2G network operations and services is helpful, as well as the ability to understand technical information.
+By the end of the course, attendees will have a better understanding of UMTS channels, air interface operation, network procedures, power control, handover, and CDMA operation.
+Enhance your knowledge of UMTS with Wray Castle's comprehensive course that breaks down the complexities of this technology into digestible information.
+Join us for a two-day, high-level focused learning experience that will accelerate your understanding of UMTS and its role in the telecommunications industry.
 Who would benefit Those requiring a technical introduction to the UMTS network, its architecture, capabilities and operations including how it interworks with other networks.
 Prerequisites An appreciation of 2G network operation and services and an ability to comprehend technical information is beneficial.
 Topic Areas Include UMTS evolution and 3G standardization 3G spectrum allocation UMTS services and service aims UMTS network architecture UMTS radio environment and system areas Asynchronous Transfer Mode (ATM) Core network operation The IP Multimedia Subsystem (IMS) CDMA operation and code types Power control and handover UMTS channels and air interface operation UMTS network procedures

 POA: Private Course